aklajnert/graphanno/README.md

 @graphanno.graph_annotations
 class Graphanno(graphanno.ObjectType):
     """
-    This class can inherit from graphene.Object type already, but it won't change the @graph_annotations behavior.
+    This class can inherit from graphene.ObjectType already, but it won't change the @graph_annotations behavior.
     """
     __model__ = Annotated